kgateway-dev/kgateway/docs/content/security/data_loss_prevention/_index.md

 ---
 title: Data Loss Prevention
-weight: 20
+weight: 40
-description: Data Loss Prevention (DLP) is a method of ensuring that sensitive data isn't logged or leaked
+description: Data Loss Prevention (DLP) is a method of ensuring that sensitive data isn't logged or leaked.
 ---

 {{% notice note %}}
 DLP is a feature of **Gloo Enterprise v1.0.0+**.
-Gloo Enterprise release candidate v1.0.0-rc1 was the first version to support this feature. v1.0.0-rc2 contained some minor fixes to the Gloo-provided regexes.
-This guide is written for v1.0.0-rc2+
+Gloo Enterprise release candidate v1.0.0-rc1 was the first version to support this feature. v1.0.0-rc2 contained some minor fixes to the Gloo-provided regular expressions.
+This guide is written for v1.0.0-rc2+.
 {{% /notice %}}

 ### Understanding DLP